 The development, evaluation and roll out of ResistanceSim, a digital simulation game for insecticide resistance management.
-The key target audience is vector control programmes but all other stakeholders will benefit from the use of the tool.The game will allow players from multiple disciplines to manage a virtual vector control and entomological surveillance programme.
+The key target audience is members of malaria vector control programmes; however, any student or stakeholder with a vested interest in the role of insecticides for disease control will benefit from the use of the tool.The game will allow players from multiple disciplines to manage a virtual vector control and entomological surveillance programme.
 Using a custom built mathematical model, industry standard graphics and game mechanics, players will be taught best practices by exploring the impact of their decisions in the simulation.
 The game will be packaged with a number of mini-games that will teach players test procedures to monitor resistance.

 HIV Gaming Engaging and Testing (G.E.T) Project